Did you know? Email marketing can be a powerful tool for your salon and spa when used to its full potential.

 No campaign can be a success without strategic planning and implementation.
+Although there are a lot of ways to successfully promote your Salon, Emails are one of its kind.
 Emails that have the highest open and click-rates are targeted, personalised and sometimes automated based on client behaviour.

-Before you hit the send to all button on your beauty parlour software, here are few things you must keep in mind with regard to email marketing for salons:
+Before you hit the send to all button on your salon software, here are few things you must keep in mind with regard to email marketing for salons:

 - Personalisation: Personalised marketing is a powerful way to engage your customers.
 Imagine, you’re walking in a subway and someone screams out your name, you’re bound to turn and look.
+Promotional Emails coupled with Personalization works wonders when done properly.
 The same concept applies here too.
 Recent studies on brain activation reveal that when we see our own names, we’re more likely to react than otherwise.
 Since our names are connected to self-perception and identity, we as consumers become more engaged and trusting of the messaging where our name appears.
 Studies reveal that emails with a personalised subject line are 26% more likely to be opened.
 Here’s how you can personalise your email messages:

 - Add your subscriber’s first name to the email content or subject line.